Praveen005/Javascript-Learnings/README.md

-### Welcome to my JavaScript learnings repository! 🚀
+### Welcome! 🚀

-> - In this repository, I'm documenting my Web-Dev learnings.
+> - In this repository, I'm documenting my JavaScript learnings.
 >
 > - I have written it my way, might feel very unstructured to you 🥺.
 Please cut me some slack 🫠